 Premiums earned, losses and loss adjustment expenses incurred and contributions to the mandatory contingency reserve are reported net of ceded reinsurance.
-Estimated amounts recoverable on unpaid losses and loss adjustment expenses are determined based on the Company's estimate of losses and loss adjustment expenses and the terms and conditions of the First Loss Reinsurance Treaty.
-As of December 31, 2021 and December 31, 2020, there were no reinsurance recoverables on unpaid losses.
+Estimated amounts recoverable on unpaid losses and loss adjustment expenses are determined based on the Company's estimate of losses and loss adjustment expenses and the terms and conditions of the applicable reinsurance contracts.
+As of December 31, 2022 and December 31, 2021, there were no reinsurance recoverables on unpaid losses.